MohitSharma51/SQL-Queries/Steeldata/Steve's_Car_Showroom/README.md

 Steve runs a top-end car showroom but his data analyst has just quit and left him without his crucial insights.

-Your role is to analyse the provided data to help him with all the answers Steve requires.
+Your role is to analyse the provided data to help Steve with all the answers he requires.